Bagel Flavors Ranked From Worst To Best

 Ah, the somewhat controversial poppyseed bagel.
 We've all heard the stories, right?
 A friend of a friend or, well, maybe it was someone's second cousin living in another state chowed down on just such a bagel as part of a relatively well-rounded breakfast, only to fail a random drug test later in the day.
 Said unfortunate is an upstanding citizen, of course, so it only leaves one true culprit: the poppyseed bagel.

 Can that really happen?
-Yes, according to the Journal of Analytical Toxicology, though there seems to be some variation depending on just how many poppyseeds someone has consumed in a single sitting.
+Yes, the poppy seed rumor is true according to the Department of Defense and the Journal of Analytical Toxicology, though there seems to be some variation depending on just how many poppyseeds someone has consumed in a single sitting.
 So, if you know you've got a job-mandated test coming up, consider skipping the poppyseed bagel for a little while.
 At the very least, you should save the store receipt, just in case.

 If you don't have to worry about such things, then poppyseed bagels are a genuine classic of the bakery case thanks to their gentle crunch and lightly nutty flavor.